ng-docs/angular-cn/aio/content/guide/service-worker-config.md

 A list of URL patterns.
 URLs that match these patterns are cached according to this data group's policy.
-Only non-mutating requests \(GET and HEAD\) are cached.
+Only non-mutating requests (GET and HEAD) are cached.

 * Negative glob patterns are not supported
 * `?` is matched literally; that is, it matches *only* the character `?`

 ### `version`

 Occasionally APIs change formats in a way that is not backward-compatible.
 A new version of the application might not be compatible with the old API format and thus might not be compatible with existing cached resources from that API.

-`version` provides a mechanism to indicate that the resources being cached have been updated in a backwards-incompatible way, and that the old cache entries &mdash;those from previous versions&mdash; should be discarded.
+`version` provides a mechanism to indicate that the resources being cached have been updated in a backwards-incompatible way, and that the old cache entries —those from previous versions— should be discarded.

 `version` is an integer field and defaults to `1`.